 A book on database internals is not about academic prestige.
 It matters because without that layer, teams make architectural decisions from surface signals and vendor labels.

-In engineering practice, it helps you see how B-Trees, LSMs, transactions, replication, and consensus change the real write path, read amplification, recovery behavior, and concurrency model of a system.
+In engineering practice, it helps you see how B-trees, LSM trees, transactions, replication, and consensus shape the write path, read amplification, crash recovery, and concurrency behavior of a system.

 In interviews and architecture discussions, this material is especially valuable as a differentiator because it lets you explain not only what to choose, but why a mechanism behaves the way it does.